tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 ## Installing py4web from source on pythonanywhere

-One of the distinct features of py4web is that it is nothing more than a Python program. py4web apps are nothing more than a simple directory tree structure with a few files inside an applications subdirectory.
+One of the distinct features of py4web is that it is nothing more than a Python program. py4web apps are nothing more than a simple directory tree structure with a few files inside an applications subdirectory, called `apps` by default.
 This section shows how to clone the py4web repo from GitHub.
 It uses the Bash command line console supplied with PythonAnywhere.

 ### Start the bash console